 What is the one book that you recommend our community should read and why?

 “Start with Why,” by Simon Sinek.
 Sinek reveals a framework for creating a compelling vision and message that inspires and motivates employees, customers, and partners.
-It’s an important read for any leader looking to create purpose-driven team.
+It’s an important read for any leader looking to create a purpose-driven team.

 What is your favorite quote?